Mohammad Ali Tarbiat

-Mohammad Ali Tarbiat (محمدعلی تربیت; born May 26, 1877 — died January 17, 1940) was an Iranian revolutionary, politician and reformist.
-He founded the Tarbiat library which was the first library in Iran.
-Tarbiat was a writer active in the Iranian Constitutional Revolution and a member of the National Consultative Assembly from the electorate of Tabriz (1931-1940).
+Mohammad Ali Tarbiat (محمدعلی تربیت; 26 May 1877 — 17 January 1940) was an Iranian revolutionary, politician and reformist.
+He founded the Tarbiat Library which was the first modern library in Iran.
+Tarbiat was a writer active in the Iranian Constitutional Revolution and a member of the National Consultative Assembly from the electorate of Tabriz (1931–1940).

 Biography

 Born in 1877, Tarbiat was from the Nobar district of Tabriz in northwestern Iran.
-Through his paternal side, Tarbiat is considered by many sources to be the great-great-son of Mirza Mehdi Khan Astarabadi, the chief secretary of the Iranian shah (king) Nader Shah and author of the Jahangosha-ye Naderi ("The World Conqueror of Nader").
+Through his paternal side, Tarbiat is considered by many sources to be the great-great-son of Mirza Mehdi Khan Astarabadi, the chief secretary of Nader Shah and author of the Jahangosha-ye Naderi ("Nader the World Conqueror").
 However, Hassan Taqizadeh believed that Tarbiat's connection to Mirza Mehdi Khan Astarabadi was through the maternal side of his father or grandfather, based on a statement by a relative of Tarbiat's father.
 At Molla Zain al-Abedin's school, Tarbiat completed his elementary education.
 There, he studied law, Arabic literature, logic, philosophy, natural science, mathematics, astronomy, geometry, and jurisprudence.
 He completed his education in French and English from Mirza Nasrollah Khan Seif al-Atibba, and he finished his medical training under Mohammad Kermanshahi Kofri.

 He taught natural sciences for two years at Dar el Fonoun in the higher education establishment (university) in Tabriz.

 In 1904, he married Robabeh (sister of Hassan Taghizadeh) from which he had four children, two sons (Ardechir and Bahman), and two daughters (Farangis and Iran).

 Forced into exile after the dissolution of the Majlis (parliament) in 1908, he moved with his family to Istanbul.
-He undertook many trips to European capitals, chiefly London and Berlin where his wife deceased.
+He undertook many trips to European capitals, chiefly London and Berlin where his wife died.

-At the end of World War I, he returned to Istanbul and married Hadjar, daughter of a Persian embassy employee, from which he had two sons (Firouz and Behrouz).
+At the end of World War I, he returned to Istanbul and married Hajar, daughter of a Persian embassy employee, with whom he had two sons named Firouz and Behrouz.

-He returns to Tabriz permanently in 1921.He was in charge of the organization of education of the Azerbaijan province, after which, he became mayor of Tabriz from 1928 to 1931.
+He permanently returned to Tabriz in 1921.
+He was in charge of the organization of education of the Azerbaijan province, after which, he became mayor of Tabriz from 1928 to 1931.
 From 1931 to 1940 he was a member of the parliament elected by Tabriz population.
-January 17, 1940 he expired in Teheran.
+On 17 January 1940, he died in Tehran.